Mary Ann (1807 ship): Fate

 The United States privateer General Tonkin captured Mary Ann in early April 1813 as Mary Ann was 50 leagues west of Cape St Vincent while on her way from Malta to Gibraltar (and Falmouth).
 Governor Tompkins had a crew of 99 men and was armed with ten 9-pounder guns and one long 24-pounder on a traverse.
 By the time Captain Caddy struck, Mary Ann had been reduced to a mere wreck.
 Mary Ann arrived at Boston on 21 May.
-Mary Ann had one man killed and several wounded; General Tompkins was carrying $60,000 in gold and bullion. she had thrown her mails overboard before she was captured, but they were inadequately weighted and were retrieved.
+Mary Ann had one man killed and several wounded; General Tompkins had no casualties.
+Mary Ann was carrying $60,000 in gold and bullion.
+She had thrown her mails overboard before she was captured, but they were inadequately weighted, with the result that Governor Tompkins was able to retrieve them.

+In his written explanation for the failure of the mails to sink, Caddy gave the date of the encounter as 8 April 1813.
+The action had taken one-and-a-half hours, half of the time at a range of under 300–400 yards.
+Caddy had been issued two "Piggs" of iron when he had commissioned Mary Ann, and he had used one per portmanteau of mail.
+He was mortified to discover that the bags did not sink.
+The Committee of Captains examining his conduct and the action exonerated Caddy.
+The Committee believed that the reason the mails had not sunk was that it had contained a number of boxes, which had increase the portmanteaus' buoyancy.
+The Postal Service appointed him to command of Swiftsure on 17 July 1813.

 On 20 May 1813 Governor Tompkins encountered HMS Surinam off the coast of Surinam.
 After an engagement lasting three-quarters of an hour Governor Tompkins was able to escape.
 She made her way back to the United States.
 Governor Tompkins may have been captured on her next cruise.